-You can also keep up-to-date with the Library of Congress Table on Current Status of FY 2012 Appropriations Bills and FY 2011 Appropriations Bills and the AAAS Analysis of R&D in the FY 2012 Budget.
-As in years past, the AAAS R&D Budget and Policy Project website has information on trends in federal research and development funding, including information on the president's request, congressional budget resolution, 302(b) allocations, and each science-related appropriations bill.
+You can stay up-to-date on the budget process and appropriations by fiscal year with the Library of Congress Appropriations and Budget page.
+The AAAS R&D Budget and Policy Program provides information on trends in federal research and development funding, including information on the president's budget request and appropriations bills.

 Congress Finishes Appropriations for Fiscal Year 2012 (12/11)

 Congress passed the Consolidated Appropriations Act of 2012 (H.R.
 2055) on December 17 and President Obama signed the measure into law (Public Law 112-74) on December 23, long after the start of fiscal year (FY) 2012 on October 1, 2011.
 The omnibus measure provides appropriations for the Department of the Interior, the Environmental Protection Agency, the Department of Energy (DOE) and the Department of Education.
 Other science agencies were funded in an earlier measure.